 322. Inorganic Pharmacy.
 4 hours.
-Prerequisite: Chemistry 223 and 240.
+Prerequisite: Chemistry 240 and Pharmacy 349.
 A study of inorganic chemical compounds and preparations of value in human therapy.

-347-447.
-Biopharmacy.
+347-447, Biopharmacy.
 8 hours.
+Prerequisite: Chemistry 241 and Pharmacy 349.

 A study of intermediary metabolism and metabolic regulation.
-Drug interaction with biochemical systems will be introduced.
+Drug interaction with biochemical systems will he introduced